ErpNetDocs/tech/modules/general/products/product-relations/product_relation_types.md

 Modeling both relations explicitly keeps system logic clean and unambiguous.

-## Defining company's Product Relation Types
+## Defining company's Product Relations
 Each organization has its own business-specific needs and may require finer distinctions or naming for product relations within these system categories.
-This is where custom Product Relation Types come into play.
+This is where custom [Product Relation Types](https://docs.erp.net/tech/modules/general/products/product-relations/product_relations.html) come into play.

 Defining your own relation types allows you to:

 - Describe relations more precisely - the system types define the behavior — but not the meaning.
-Custom types (via Code and Name) let you label relations according to your business context.
+Custom types (via Code and Name) let you label relations according to your business context.<br>
-<br>Example: within RPL, you might define separate types for SUPERSESSION, ALTERNATIVE, or EQUIVALENT.
+  Example: within RPL, you might define separate types for SUPERSESSION, ALTERNATIVE, or EQUIVALENT.

-- Enable targeted system logic or reporting - you can filter, report, or automate processes based on your own defined type
+- Enable targeted system logic or reporting - you can filter, report, or automate processes based on your own defined type.<br>
-<br>Example: only ALTERNATIVE replacements appear in offers, while SUPERSESSION replacements are applied automatically.
+  Example: only ALTERNATIVE replacements appear in offers, while SUPERSESSION replacements are applied automatically.

- - Support clear communication and governance - each type documents the intended purpose of a relationship, helping teams avoid confusion
+- Support clear communication and governance - each type documents the intended purpose of a relationship, helping teams avoid confusion.<br>
-<br>Example: differentiating “marketing accessories” from “technical accessories” under the same MRC category.
+  Example: differentiating “marketing accessories” from “technical accessories” under the same MRC category.

-- Extend functionality without changing system code - new types can be added dynamically without database or code changes
+- Extend functionality without changing system code - new types can be added dynamically without database or code changes.<br>
-<br>Example: If your business introduces bundle relations, you can simply define a new type BUNDLE under SystemType = MRC.
+  Example: If your business introduces bundle relations, you can simply define a new type BUNDLE under SystemType = MRC.